 To create your goal, you have to select the type.
 If you’re tracking leads or sales, this should be “destination.”
 This could be your ‘thank you’ page after a new lead releases their information or a purchase is made.
 Any visit to these pages means the goal has been achieved.

 Next, you have to provide details like the URL of the destination and the value of this goal.
 This is the average value of your lead or purchase.

 You can then save your goal.
 Google Analytics helps you track most results on your website if you know where to check.

-This is another tool that helps you to prove your marketing ROI across various marketing channels.
+This is another tool that helps you to prove your digital marketing ROI across various marketing channels.
 Cyfe allows you to add widgets from these channels:

 - Sales & Finance